 This is the second most prominent cannabinoid and has huge medicinal benefits.
 It is not a psychoactive substance like THC and wouldn’t give that euphoric feeling, making it more appropriate for those who want to enjoy the medicinal benefits of cannabis as it can be extracted especially from hemp which is low in THC.

 CBD could be used to potentially treat seizures, arthritis, pain, multiple sclerosis, and many more illnesses when effectively combined with THC.
 Research shows that its usage inhibits the growth of cancer and neurological disorders.
 It lowers blood pressure, has anti-inflammatory properties, and reduces diabetes.
 Many people are using it to help with anxiety and sleep.

 THCA (Tetrahydrocannabinolic acid)

 Some people might be wondering what is thca?
-Well, it is also a cannabinoid and non-intoxicating.
+According to Highrollas it is also a cannabinoid and non-intoxicating.
 This is the main cannabinoid found in the cannabis plant that hasn’t been decarboxylated.
 Decarboxylation is the process of heating up the cannabis plant for it to exhibit its psychoactive element.
 Once this process occurs THCA becomes THC.
 One of the many fascinating of the cannabis plant.
 This cannabinoid has anti-emetic and anti-inflammatory properties that improve appetite and treat lupus respectively.

 Strains are cannabis plant variations grown specifically for a particular purpose.
 Generally, there are in general two types of strains, they are Indica and Sativa.
 These strains vary in their chemical composition and as such have a different amount of cannabinoids.
 Indica is grown for its relieving properties and as such is great for treating pain, arthritis, and anxiety.
 Sativa, on the other hand, is grown for its rich THC content which makes it more suitable for patients with depression.

 Hash is a slang word for marijuana.
-The term Hash or Hashish has it is fondly called is gotten from the top of the mature and unpollinated female cannabis plant.
+The term Hash or Hashish as it is fondly called is gotten from the top of the mature and unpollinated female cannabis plant.
 It is a variation of the cannabis plant and can be used as either a bud or in oil form.
 It can be added while cooking to meals or used for baking.